tcroghan-LCT/netxms-configuration-exports/README.md

 - monitor Unimus device job results in NetXMS
 - create NetXMS alarms if a device doesn't have a valid backup within a specified timeframe
 - run Unimus device jobs directly from NetXMS
-- atomate backups on device configuration change
+- automate backups on device configuration change

 Full guides are available on the Unimus Blog:
 https://blog.unimus.net/unimus-netxms-how-to-monitor-and-trigger-unimus-jobs-in-netxms